WMB2-29012024/AJAY_RAJPUT_B2/README.md

 ---

-**Question:** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously using async/await.
+**Question:6** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously using async/await.
 Display "No data" until the data is fetched.
 After clicking a button initiate the API call and update the loader image accordingly - display a "Data fetched" message if successful or a "Failed to fetch Data" message if the API call fails.

 _Task breakdown:_